 Some of our veterans return from war with physical, psychological and psychosocial trauma inflicted during their tours of duty.
-According to the Hearing Health Foundation, more than one million of our armed forces have been impacted by tinnitus, hearing loss or other auditory disorders in the past decade.
+More than one million of our armed forces have been impacted by tinnitus, hearing loss or other auditory disorders in the past decade.

 More than 933,000 veterans were receiving disability compensation for hearing loss and 1.3 million received compensation for tinnitus at the fiscal end of 2014, according to the U.S. Department of Veterans Affairs.
 Tinnitus and hearing loss are the number one and two disabilities our Iraq and Afghanistan veterans develop, with more than 59,000 military members on disability for hearing loss from these two conditions.